ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 License: free of use via the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 ## Benchmarks
-These are the execution times in seconds of the second exercises of each day on their full inputs, done with the script `BENCHALL`.
+These are the execution times in seconds of the second exercises of each day on their full inputs, done with the script `BENCHALL -l`.

 | test | time | bar graph of times (logarithmic) |
 | :--- | ---: | :---- |